 | Subscription ARR (run-rate) | ~$1B | February 2026 | The Information |

-The three data points are internally consistent: $365M for the full year 2025 implies an exit run-rate well below $1B; The Information's February 2026 reporting of approximately $1B ARR sits above the 2025 exit; and the S-1's $177M Q1 2026 figure annualizes to roughly $708M, which is a partial-period measurement of an actively-growing book.
-Taken together, subscription revenue is now a meaningful share of total economics — an unusual position for a major social platform, which typically derives comparatively little from end-user subscriptions.
+The data points are internally consistent: a $365M FY2025 subscription-revenue increase implies an exit run-rate well below $1B annualized; The Information's February 2026 reporting of approximately $1B ARR sits above the 2025 exit; and the S-1's $177M Q1 2026 figure mechanically annualizes to $708M, a partial-period measurement of an actively-growing book.
+Taken together, subscription revenue is now a meaningful share of total economics — unusual among major social platforms, which typically derive comparatively little from end-user subscriptions.
+Definitions differ across the three data points (ARR vs annualized quarter revenue vs revenue increase), so treat them as directionally consistent rather than directly stackable.

-Any third-party report citing a specific X Premium subscriber count by tier — 14M Premium, 4.7M Premium+, 3.8M Basic — has no primary source.
+Any third-party report citing a specific X Premium subscriber count by tier — for example 14M Premium, 4.7M Premium+, 3.8M Basic — has no primary source.
 X has never disclosed the split.
-Cite revenue, not subscriber counts.— Methodology note for media planners and analysts, May 2026
+The S-1 discloses a total of 6.3M paid subscribers across X (4.4M) and Grok (1.9M), and nothing more granular.— Methodology note for media planners and analysts, May 2026

 | Metric | Figure | Year | Source |